Ivana Habazin

 Ivana Habazin (born 22 October 1989) is a Croatian professional boxer.
-She is a former two-weight world champion, having held the IBF female welterweight title in 2014 and the IBO female middleweight title in 2018.
+She was a two-time welterweight world champion, having held the IBF female welterweight title in 2014 and WBC female welterweight title in 2024.
+She also held the IBO female middleweight title in 2018.

 Early life

 Habazin was born on 22 October 1989 in Zlatar, Croatia.
 A Catholic, Habazin wanted to enter a monastery at the age of 14, but later decided to pursue a career in boxing, which she began training at the age of 19.
 She was inspired to begin boxing by the movie Rocky.

-She holds a master's degree in theology and attends the Dag Hammarskjöld college for a specialist degree in International Relations and Diplomacy.
+She holds a master's degree in theology and attends the Dag Hammarskjöld college for a specialist degree in international relations and diplomacy.